How To Wholesale Real Estate In Oklahoma: Step-By-Step (2025)

 Unfortunately, there is no perfect answer to the wholesaler salary question.

 Truthfully, the salary depends on the size of the deal and the volume.
 If you are wholesaling large real estate investments and multi-family buildings, you’ll likely make a pretty penny.
-But, if you sell one deal every three months, you likely won’t make enough to live on.
+But if you sell one deal every three months, you likely won’t make enough to live on.

-On average though, you should make anywhere between $10,000 - $25,000 per transaction.
+On average, though, you should make anywhere between $10,000 and $25,000 per transaction.

 Do You Need A License To Wholesale Real Estate In Oklahoma?